paulschnabl/moisturepilot-farmbot-client/USER_INSTRUCTIONS.md

 soil-moisture heatmap, RGB garden mosaic, moisture overlay, and downloadable numeric map.

-> **Important:** MoisturePilot estimates moisture from camera images.
-It is not
-> a physical moisture sensor.
-Do not use it as the only control for irrigation,
-> crop protection, or equipment safety.

 ## 1. Add the camera test sequence

 Before scanning the complete garden, test one camera position: